haohua13/px4-sitl-gazebo/README.md

 # px4-sitl-gazebo
-Vision-based algorithm for capturing images from gazebo camera and sending to Simulink
+Vision-based algorithm for capturing images from gazebo camera with Simulink UDP communication